RkayG/simple-registry/README.md

 This project is a simple dApp that registers the name and age of an entity.

 ## Features
 The client side contains two form fields requesting for the name and age of a user.
-Once entered it asks the user validates with their metamask wallet
+Once entered it asks the user to validate with their metamask wallet

 ## Learning Purpose
 This project serves as a pratical way to understand: